geoff1111/JimTcl-math-extension/README.md

 ## Internals
 A single persistent bc subprocess is launched upon the first use.

-Data is sent to bc via a pipe; results are read asynchronously until a sentinel (@) is detected.
+Data is sent to bc via a pipe; results are read (pipe is nonblocking) until a sentinel (@) is detected.

 On failure or apex close, the subprocess and pipes are closed and cleaned.